This Chocolate Coconut Bark is quick, easy and made with only 3 ingredients. It's a simple candy recipe that is a must make for special occasions.

 Honestly, I like to keep it simple, especially during the busiest time of the year.
 Not only is this coconut bark quick to make but it's also absolutely delicious.

 However you melt it be sure to be sure to use your favourite chocolate.
-I’ve used them all, including milk, semi-sweet, dark and white chocolate.
+I've used them all, including milk chocolate, semi-sweet chocolate, dark chocolate, and white chocolate.

 Now, go forth and make this chocolate coconut bark as soon as possible!

 - Chocolate - Any kind of chocolate works for this recipe.
 Use whatever type you love the most.

 - Extract - I used coconut extract but you could use vanilla extract.